GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Minimal arguments {#minimal-arguments}

-Method arguments should be limited to what is absolutely required for testing.
+Method arguments should be limited requirements for testing.
+In most cases, this is project-specific information (`projectID`) or the path to an external file (`filePath`).

-In most cases, this is project specific information or the path to an external file.
-For example, project specific information (such as `projectId`) or a `filePath` for an external file is acceptable, while an argument for the type of a file or a specific action is not.
+Do not use arguments for values that can be hard-coded, such as the type of a file or an operation to perform.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}